 For the third season, which was also the show’s shortest, Dog City’s format was heavily revamped.
 The noir spoofing and references were greatly reduced in favor of science fiction and sitcom elements.
-The animated segments were split to include several rotating short slapstick segments that interjected during the main story: “His Masters Choice Theater”, spoofing, was hosted by Bugsy from his prison cell and featured sketches starring Frisky; “Rosie and Dot” had O’Gravy spending time with her niece, Dot (Tara Strong), who often only said “Why?”; “The Woof Pack” saw the return of superhero guest-character the Watch Dog now leading a team of heroes in a spoof of the genre; “The Adventures of Moogie” gave Artie’s favorite chew toy his own spotlight (narrated and “animated” by Artie in a slightly different style); and “Yves and Seven” (pronounced like “even Steven”), where literal cat burglar Yves (Rino Romano) ended up being foiled by dimwitted, overweight guard dog, Steven (George Buza).
+The animated segments were split to include several rotating short slapstick segments that interjected during the main story: “His Masters Choice Theater”, spoofing Masterpiece Theater, was hosted by Bugsy from his prison cell and featured sketches starring Frisky; “Rosie and Dot” had O’Gravy spending time with her niece, Dot (Tara Strong), who often only said “Why?”; “The Woof Pack” saw the return of superhero guest-character the Watch Dog now leading a team of heroes in a spoof of the genre; “The Adventures of Moogie” gave Artie’s favorite chew toy his own spotlight (narrated and “animated” by Artie in a slightly different style); and “Yves and Steven” (pronounced like “even Steven”), where literal cat burglar Yves (Rino Romano) ended up being foiled by dimwitted, overweight guard dog, Steven (George Buza).
 Each segment had its own title card introducing the shift in focus from the main story.

 |Yves and Steven.|

 In true Dog City fashion, the new segments were introduced to the audience by Eliot himself in the first episode of the season.
-Following the show’s cancellation, the final episode also served as a series finale; with Eliot and his characters saying farewell to each other and the audience within context of the story (Eliot was actually going away on vacation and was going to miss Ace).
+Following the show’s cancellation, the final episode also served as a series finale; with Eliot and his characters saying farewell to each other and the audience within context of the story (Eliot was actually going away on vacation in the story and was going to miss Ace).
 All of the animated series regulars made cameos in the episode, and the segments interjected into the main story rather than being separated as usual.
-During the show’s run, it was nominated for several, winning one for “Best Children’s Television Programming” for 1993-94.
+During the show’s run, it was nominated for several Gemini Awards, winning one for “Best Children’s Television Programming” for 1993-94.
 Following its conclusion in the United States, the show was translated into German, French, Italian, Danish and Swedish and broadcast internationally.

 |Rosie and Dot camping out next to Bugsy.|